EmmanuelCollegeStudentUnion/ecsu-server/content/exec/ethnic_officer.md

 ---
 title: BME Officer
 email: minorities@ecsu.org.uk
-name: Chun Hao Zhe
+name: Rio Dow
-image: /assets/images/exec/BME.jpeg
+image: /assets/images/exec/BME.png
+crsid: rd586
 ---
-Hello all!
-My name is Hao Zhe (he/him), and I am a Materials Scientist in my third year (as of 2018/19 academic year).

-As your BME Officer I seek to provide support and representation in ECSU policy making and raising any concerns BME individuals have.

-Please contact me at minorities@ecsu.org.uk for any concerns, criticisms and ideas or if you just want in to the super secret Emma EM page, where many exciting events are advertised!
+Hi!
+I'm Rio, a second-year Geography Student and I am excited to be your new Minorities officer!
+The main thing I want to achieve as part of my role is to improve the social events in Emma for minorities individuals alongside increasing links with other colleges.
+I'm also here to improve religious provisions and ensure that all minority individuals feel welcome by being approachable and voicing any concerns people have.